-Schema markup is also vitally important for translating your content to entities and connecting them to other entities for the search engines to understand.
-Schema markup is structured data that marks up your content in a language built for the algorithm to read.
-This helps return rich results and connect your content to the appropriate topics for entity based SEO.
+Schema markup is vitally important for translating your content to entities and connecting them to other entities for the search engines to understand.
+Schema markup is structured data that mark up your content in a language built for the algorithm to read.
+This helps return rich results and connect your content to the appropriate topics for entity-based SEO.

 How does entity SEO differ from semantic search?

 Semantic search, or semantic SEO, refers to the aim of the search engines in understanding natural language in order to return more relevant and contextual search results.
 This can be done in a number of ways, through AI and machine learning, or by analyzing entity data and location data to determine the context of the search.

 Entities play a vital role in semantic search by providing one more way for search engines to understand context and intent.

 Majority of websites across the globe do not have schema and this is because the process of deploying schema does come with its challenges.
 This is primarily because schema deployments first require infrastructure and multiple teams such as Content + SEO + IT + Development to come together for this cause – which is often a strain on organizations.
 Secondly, implementing schemas is cyclic and not a do-it-once process as website content and the schema vocabulary constantly changes.
 Having schema with errors on a website is ineffective and errors are bound to show up without a stringent monitoring and maintenance setup.

 How Milestone Schema simplifies the path to entity optimization